davesnx/styled-ppx/documents/design.md

 3. Co-locate property grammar, typed AST, and printing so parse/print share one source of truth.

-`documents/current-design.md` remains the descriptive snapshot of the current pipeline.
-This document describes the intended direction from that baseline.
+The "Current Pipeline" section above is the descriptive snapshot of the current pipeline.
+The rest of this document describes the intended direction from that baseline.

 ## Three-Step Migration Plan